 In 2013, Jasmin takes on the role of Guest Artistic Director for the first year of the newly formed National Youth Dance Company (NYDC).

 She is the recipient of numerous awards including: the prestigious Jerwood Choreography Award (2000); the Jerwood Foundation's 'Changing Stages' Award (2004); a nomination for Best Female Artist at the Critics' Circle National Dance Awards (2003); The London Arts Board 'New Choreographers' Award (1998); The Colette Littman Scholarship Award (1997); The Havatzeleth Foundation Scholarship (1997 & 1995); and the America-Israel Foundation Choreography Scholarship (1989 & 1991).

-Jasmin is a Visiting Professor at the University of Wolverhampton, since September 2011.
-She developed a Higher Education programme for dancers and actors, led by her company as a Post-Graduate Diploma at Royal Holloway University London and in 2012 launches a full-time certificate course at her company's home base in Ashford.
+Jasmin has been a Visiting Professor at the University of Wolverhampton since September 2011.
+She developed a Higher Education programme for dancers and actors, led by her company as a postgraduate diploma at Royal Holloway University London and in 2012 launched JV2, a full-time certificate course at her company's home base in Ashford.

 Guy Bar-Amotz - Associate Director